 Since the 2003 Consent Order, there have been three major remedial work efforts that have significantly changed the physical nature of the landfill through removal of over 160,000 tons of waste materials.

 These remedial actions include the Emergency Action (2005-2006), the Interim Removal Measure (2010-2011), and the Early Remedial Action and Lagoon Solidification (2017-2018).
-Information about those remedial actions is available on this website and on DTSC’s Envirostor.
+Information about those remedial actions is available on the “Past Actions” page of this website and on DTSC’s Envirostor.

 When does the work start?

 The Final Remedy mobilized in January 2019.